Skip to content

 5. Create StackSets

-Once (skip if exists)
+Once per management account (skip per side if exists)

 6. Create Stack Instances